Robustness of intra-atomic frequency comb based quantum memory against fluctuating environment: Abstract

 \section{Abstract}

-In this article, we study the robustness of the intra-atomic frequency comb (I-AFC) based quantum memory against various environmental factors.
-The effect of the environment is incorporated as random fluctuations in the parameters such as comb spacing and the optical depth, of the frequency comb.
-We also study the effect of temperature on the quality of the quantum memory which is quantified in terms of the efficiency of the photon storage.
-We found that the I-AFC is viable for photon storage even for very large fluctuations in the parameters of the frequency comb.
-Moreover, the temperature has a negligible effect on the quality of I-AFC.
-Our study conclusively establishes the tenacious nature of the I-AFC.
+In this article, we study the effect of various environmental factors on intra-atomic frequency comb (I-AFC) based quantum memory.
+The effect of the environment is incorporated as random fluctuations and non-uniformity in the parameters such as comb spacing and the optical depth, of the frequency comb.
+We found that the I-AFC is viable for photon storage even for very large fluctuations in the parameters of the frequency comb, which makes I-AFC a robust platform for photon storage.
+Furthermore, we show that the non-uniform frequency combs without any fluctuations in the comb parameters can also yield efficient quantum memory.
+Since the intra-atomic frequency combs found in natural atomic systems are often non-uniform, our results suggest that a large class of these systems can be used for I-AFC based efficient quantum memory.